jasonlanderson/graf/README.md

 Your app should now be up and running.

-## Initialing the data
+## Initializing the data
-1. Modify the "config/graf/orgs.json" JSON file to select the organizations to load.
+1. Modify the "config/graf/orgs.json" JSON file to select the organizations to load
-1. Open GRAF's /login page in a browser and enter a username / password.
+1. Open GRAF's /login page in a browser and enter a username / password
-1. Begin an initial load by going to /load and click the "Start Load" button.
+1. Begin an initial load by going to /load and click the "Start Load" button
-1. Once the load is complete, the user can view the data on the /analytics and /report page.
+1. Once the load is complete, the user can view the data on the /analytics and /report page
 1. Subsequent loads can be executed using "Start Load" button /load (Ensure there are enough api requests at /info)

 ## Updating a GRAF instance on [BlueMix]